raguay/TextBarScripts/README.md

 - Better colors and theming (partially done).
 - Make a PopClip, Alfred, LaunchBar, and Dropzone 3 scripts for adding to the notes.
 - Fix the XML errors when saving notes to the server.
-- Undoing after changing notes puts all the notes from the last note into the current note.
-Need to clear out the undo buffer when changing notes.

 If you have something you would like to see, just make an issue with the tag `[Features][NotePad]` in the subject and I'll see what I can do.

 ### Features that have been added or fixed

+- Cursor is placed back to the position it was before leaving a note.
+- Fixed: Undoing after changing notes puts all the notes from the last note into the current note.
+Need to clear out the undo buffer when changing notes.
 - Storing regular expressions for future use.
 - Regular expressions selecting and editing of notes.
 - Editing and adding new scripts.